 A Quiet Place (2018) Review

-There’s nothing in the world I despise more than Popcorn, the disgustingly loud RATTLING sound one makes when fishing for a fistful of it in an abnormally large and obnoxious bucket and the accompanying CRUNCH when you chomp on it.
+There’s nothing in the world I despise more than Popcorn, the accompanying disgustingly loud RATTLING sound one makes when fishing for a fistful of it in an abnormally large and obnoxious bucket and the ear-splitting CRUNCH when you chomp on it.
 But if you really – really want to know why I feel so strongly about an activity most consider synonymous with movie watching – you need to watch a horror movie.
-Or, at least one that’s really good – one that raises the bar for tension, stringing you along like a puppet on a silent show, slowing the world down to heighten the most overlooked part of our sensory experience.
+Or, at least one that’s really good.
+One that raises the bar for tension, stringing you along like a puppet on a silent show, slowing the world down to heighten the most overlooked part of our sensory experience.

 But “A Quiet Place” – naaaah –